WhiteOlivierus/Roots/README.md

 A open source 2D narrative engine in the browser.
 [Get started today.](https://roots.dutchskull.com/)

+This is still a proof of concept.
+The main workflow is working.
+But there are still some features missing which will come later.

 ## Installation

 Use [npm](https://www.npmjs.com/) or [yarn](https://classic.yarnpkg.com/en/) to install Roots.